30476 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (MODERN ART)

 - Orientate themselves in narratives of European history of art and culture: Deploy some historical knowledge about Europe’s art and culture in the period 1600-1900;

-- Interpret urban cultural heritage in historical perspective: Demonstrate understanding of the socio-cultural and artistic dimensions of urban institutions and heritage as they appears today.
+- Interpret urban cultural heritage in historical perspective: Demonstrate understanding of the socio-cultural dimension of artworks and cultural heritage from today's perspective.

 - Face-to-face lectures